unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 State-space notation is a set of matrix equations which describe how a system will evolve over time.
 These equations relate the change in state :math:`\dot{\mathbf{x}}`, and the :term:`output` :math:`\mathbf{y}`, to linear combinations of the current state vector :math:`\mathbf{x}` and :term:`input` vector :math:`\mathbf{u}`.
 See section 4.2 of `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__ for an introduction to linear combinations.
 The core idea of linear transformations is that we are simply summing or scaling the elements of :math:`\mathbf{x}` and :math:`\mathbf{u}`.
 For example, an operation involving an exponent or trigonometric function would not be considered a linear transformation.

 State-space control can deal with continuous-time and discrete-time systems.
 A continuous-time system is modeled by a system of differential equations (as seen in the continuous-time case below).
 However, modern computer processors such as the RoboRIO run in discrete "steps," making it impossible to precisely model a system that is constantly evaluated.
-A continuous state-space system can be converted into a discrete-time system through a process called discretization.
+A continuous-time state-space system can be converted into a discrete-time system through a process called discretization.
 A discrete-time system expresses the state of the system at our next timestep based on the previous state and inputs, as opposed to the state derivative :math:`\dot{\mathbf{x}}`.

-The following two sets of equations are the standard form of continuous and discrete state-space notation:
+The following two sets of equations are the standard form of continuous-time and discrete-time state-space notation:

 .. math::
     \text{Continuos: }